stefansinca/ResponsiveWebsite/README.md

 - VS Code 1.62

 ## Upcoming Updates
 This project is created to be updated based on futures courses from Codecademy or outside of the platform.
-Extra pages will be created, like Portofolio, more informations about
-Team, a better understand of the vision of ThinQ and, the webiste will be updated with JavaScript in the future.
+Extra pages will be created, like Team Member page, a Clients page with reviews.
+More functionality will be added in the future, includin a LogIn future.

 ## Updated to ThinQ 2.0
 HTML code was changed to become a responsive website.
 The code was structured in a different way in comparison with the old HTML code.
 It's mutch more simplified now and much easier to be readed.
 In the same time, the CSS code is separated: